 As one of the major employers in the City, Carlisle City Council is in the process of developing a Green Travel Plan for staff and the organisation.
 Issues include improved facilities (i.e. showers, changing facilities and storage) to encourage cycling to work, exploring the potential for subsidised public transport, developing car share schemes, introducing car parking charges, reviewing car allowances, greater management control and planning of journeys, reviewing policy on use of public transport for longer journeys considering the adoption of 'local' mileage rates including cycling, flexible homeworking, video conferencing and procurement, maintenance and operation of the Councils fleet.
-A draft Green Travel Plan will be available in July 2007.
+A draft Green Travel Plan has now been drafted and it is envisaged that the final Green Travel Plan will be published in early 2008.